-A typical robot tidy-up task flow:

-- The robot enters the workspace and explores it to get where the objects are scattered. - Note: Rolling over objects is not allowed. <= Avoid all obstacles at all times! - 2 The robot selects an object and grabs it. <= Which one? - 3 The robot brings the object to the designated area. - The robot observes and chooses a suitable location to deliver the object. - 6 The robot continues the grab and delivery process until all objects are sorted.
+- A typical robot tidy-up task flow: - The robot enters the workspace and explores it to get where the objects are scattered. - Note: Rolling over objects is not allowed. <= Avoid all obstacles at all times! - 2 The robot selects an object and grabs it. \leq Which one? - 3 The robot brings the object to the designated area. - The robot observes and chooses a suitable location to deliver the object. - The robot continues the grab and delivery process until all objects are sorted.

-Finite State Machine (FSM)
+Task planning Finite State Machine (FSM

-• Two states: Locked & Unlocked
+- Two states: Locked & Unlocked

-• Initial state: Locked
+- Initial state: Locked

-Two inputs that trigger each transition: Coin & Push <= The change from one state to another is called a transition.
+- Two inputs that trigger each transition: Coin & Push <= The change from one state to another is called a transition.

-Graphical representation of FSM
+Task planning Graphical representation of F

-FSM in table form
+Task planning FSM in table form